Pure Mathematics and Mathematical Logic MSc

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

 This one year taught postgraduate programme leads to the degree of MSc in Pure Mathematics and Mathematical Logic.
 The programme is suitable not only for students who wish to improve their background knowledge prior to applying to undertake a PhD by research, but also for students who wish to enhance their knowledge of postgraduate-level abstract mathematics.

 The MSc comprises of the taught component, running from the start of the academic year in September until the end of the second semester in late Spring, followed by the dissertation component running from May until September.

-During the taught component of the programme you will normally take five course units together with a written project.
+During the taught component of the course, you will normally take five units together with a written project.
+You may choose exclusively pure topics, exclusively logic topics, or, a mixture of both.
 The project is normally an expository account of a piece of mathematics and you will write this under the guidance of a supervisor.
 The taught component comprises of conventional lectures supported by examples classes, project work and independent learning via reading material.

 After successfully completing the taught component, you will prepare a dissertation on an advanced topic in pure mathematics or mathematical logic, normally of current or recent research interest, chosen in consultation with your supervisor.

 You can also take the programme part-time, over a period of two years.
 There is some flexibility in the precise arrangements for this programme, but you would normally attend two lecture courses each semester for three semesters before commencing work on your dissertation.

 For entry in the academic year beginning September 2015, the tuition fees are as follows: